Stock market today: Asian stocks follow Wall St tumble. Most markets in the region close for holiday

 Oil prices were lower and U.S. futures were mixed.

-Tokyo’s Nikkei 225 index lost 0.8%, down to 38,089.09 in early trading after the country’s factory activity experienced a milder shrink in April, as the manufacturing purchasing managers’ index from au Jibun Bank rose to 49.6 in April from 48.2 in March.
+Tokyo’s Nikkei 225 index lost 0.4%, down to 38,271.77 after the country’s factory activity experienced a milder shrink in April, as the manufacturing purchasing managers’ index from au Jibun Bank rose to 49.6 in April from 48.2 in March.
 A PMI reading under 50 represents a contraction, and a reading of 50 indicates no change.

 On Tuesday, the S&P 500 tumbled 1.6% to cement its first losing month in the last six, and ended at 5,035.69.
 Its momentum slammed into reverse in April — falling as much as 5.5% at one point — after setting a record at the end of March.